Maniadarsh/Google_NLP/README.md

 source: https://codelabs.developers.google.com/codelabs/cloud-natural-language-python3#6

 Then a simple code was done to understand the working of twitter API.
 The program took a keyword and outputs all the tweets related to the keyword.
+Document
 Specific modules such as tweepy were imported for that.
 The output for twitter API can be seen in the wiki page.

 USER STORIES:
 Find negative and positive trends

-USERS
+USERS:
 Analysts
 Business owners

-MVP
+MVP:
 A product that takes a keyword and does sentiment analysis on it.

+2 programs were executed one with a positive keyword and another with a negative keyword.
+Twitter and google cloud modules required for running the API were imported.
+5 modules were defined.

+First module for authenticating Twitter API.
+Second module for retrieving tweets from twitter according to the keyword and count.
+Third module for cleaning the tweets i.e removing hyoerlinks, special characters etc.
+Fourth module for calling the google API and getting the score of the tweet.
+"The score of a Tweet's sentiment indicates the overall emotion of a Tweet" - Natural Language API Basics.
+Fifth module is where the above mentioned modules are called to perform the analysis and the score is printed.
+Output of the two programs are also mentioned in the text file along with the source code.